 Beethoven failed to think of 21st-century visitors when he decided to take summer retreats out in the actual country, rather than close to the city centre where subway stations would eventually be built.
 Shame on him.

-The 37A bus passes close by (get off at Fernsprechamt Heiligenstadt or Armbrustergasse) and you can catch that bus from the Heiligenstadt station, which is on the U4 subway line.
+The 37A bus does pass close by (get off at Fernsprechamt Heiligenstadt or Armbrustergasse).
+Catch that bus from the Heiligenstadt station, which is on the U4 subway line.

 Alternatively, take the 37 tram from the city centre (starts at Schottentor), then get off at Hohe Warte and walk down.